Elon Musk Sides With Trump On Trade With China, Citing 25 Percent Import Duty On American Cars - Slashdot

 and by not having to comply with the same environmental standards that the US has to comply with.

 I understand this sentiment, but it's really infeasible to try and balance.
 Plus, they ARE paying for it.
 One way or another.
 If a US company has to spend $5 million dealing with pollution, and a Chinese company can dump it out the back door, the Chinese company will have the advantage, no doubt.
 But there's no way we could expect Kenya to have the same standards that the EPA sets forth.
 The nation just isn't there yet.
 And China wasn't NEARLY as advanced in years past when these deals were set up.
-To an
+To an extent, their infrastructure is still pretty rickety, but they have the cash to at least try and fix it now.
+But even with developed nations, imposing trade deals on the basis of how their EPA equivalents operate isn't likely to work.
+Trade deals take years and last decades while environmental policy fluctuates each term.
+It got cut to the bone this time.
+It sucks.
+Anyway, I just don't think it's viable.

+And, they're paying for it.
+China is hella polluted.
+To the point it's killing people.
+This is, essentially, the Chinese government abusing it's people to make a buck.
+It might make the nation more money, but the people are paying for it with their health.
+As a democracy over here, the people got pissed at that sort of shit and we formed the EPA way back during the hippy era under that notorious greeny weeny Nixon.
+China's abuse of it's peasantry for the good of the economy goes deeper too, and more directly results in the trade deficit.
+They suppress their currency.
+They used to keep it strictly pegged to the USD, but they've let it slip a bit.
+It artificially REDUCES China's buying power, and makes selling Chinese goods that much easier.
+Imagine if Trump came around and said "We're devaluing the USD, now it'll cost you twice as much to purchase anything abroad.
+But hey, if you export, you'll make twice as much."
+That's what China did.
+If you're exports, hey, goooood times.
+If you earn Chinese Renminbi, and want to travel or buy foreign goods.... sucks to be you.

+Both of these are, in short, taxes.
+Not quite the same as a direct tax of cash out of their wallets, but a tax all the same.

 I'd buy that if we tied tariffs (Score:2)